coreos/docs/sdk-distributors/sdk/building-development-images/index.md

 NOTE: This port will need to be internet accessible.

-2. Run /usr/local/bin/gmerge from your VM and ensure that the settings in `/etc/lsb-release` point to your workstation IP/hostname and port
+2. Run `/usr/bin/gmerge` from your VM and ensure that the settings in `/etc/coreos/update.conf` point to your workstation IP/hostname and port.
+  You'll need to set `DEVSERVER` and `COREOS_RELEASE_BOARD` (likely `amd64-usr`).

 ```
-/usr/local/bin/gmerge coreos-base/update_engine
+/usr/bin/gmerge coreos-base/update_engine
 ```

 ### Updating an Image with Update Engine